Murt15/Full-Stack-Proj/README.md

 	Now start the express server by npm start

-	Now start the react by npm start
+	Now start the react server by npm start

 	And the  application would be running successfully by now.